 For the second factor we first apply pre-post collisional change of variables to get that

-where $\tilde u=\eta v_*'+(1-\eta)v_*.$ In a similar way as for the change of variables for $u$, the jacobian for the change of variables $\tilde u$ is also bounded from below so we again get the required inequality. \end{proof} \begin{lemma} Let $\gamma+2s\in(0,2]$ and $s<\frac{1}{2}$, then we have the following bounds
+where $\tilde u=\eta v_*'+(1-\eta)v_*.$ In a similar way as for the change of variables for $u$, the jacobian for the change of variables for $\tilde u$ is also bounded from below.
+Hence we get the required inequality by proceeding in the same way as for the first half. \end{proof} \begin{lemma} Let $\gamma+2s\in(0,2]$, $s<\frac{1}{2}$ and $k\geq 0$ in the singularity decompostion for $B$, then we have the following bounds

 and

 \end{lemma} \begin{proof} We first apply pre-post collision change of variables to get